AngelProtocolFinance/cosmos-smart-contracts/README.md

 - Rust
 - Cargo

-To keep code styles consistant, please install and use the code linter, [Rustfmt]()`.
+To keep code styles consistant, please install and use the code linter, [Rustfmt]().